kyma-project/community/concepts/eventing-code-guidelines.md

 <details>
   <summary>2-dimensional table-driven test</summary>

-There may be situation when you need a table-driven test with more than one dimension.
-The following shows a best practice example for a 2-dimensional table-driven test.
+There may be situations when you need a table-driven test with more than one dimension.
+See the following best practice example for a 2-dimensional table-driven test:

 ```go
 func TestTwoDimensions(t *testing.T) {